-- beneficiaries reached through interpersonal communication and group counseling interventions. - ?
-Nearly 8,500 Lady Health Workers (LHWs) trained in communication skills and support group methodology, empowering them to create 34,000 support groups of 1.5 million members. - ?
-An estimated 10 million currently-married women in reproductive age (CMWRAs) reached through a 13-episode drama series, five television (TV) commercials, and a music video. - ?
-More than 40,000 people reached through innovative media (puppet and mobile TV shows). - ?
+- beneficiaries reached through interpersonal communication and group counseling interventions. - The United Kingdom's •?
+Nearly 8,500 Lady Health Workers (LHWs) trained in communication skills and support group methodology, empowering them to create 34,000 support groups of 1.5 million members. - •?
+An estimated 10 million currently-married women in reproductive age (CMWRAs) reached through a 13-episode drama series, five television (TV) commercials, and a music video. - •?
+More than 40,000 people reached through innovative media (puppet and mobile TV shows). - •?
 More than 700 ulama and 300 journalists trained

 66 Launched in 2004 for a period of five years and focused on maternal and newborn health in ten districts.
-PAIMAN received in 2008, a oneyear extension, through September 2010.
+PAIMAN received in 2008, a oneyear extension, through September 2010.99

-- PAIMAN's comprehensive community mobilization network. - ?
-4,617 district assembly members and school through special seminars. - ?
-Nearly 10 million men and women reached through theater performances.
+- and participating in PAIMAN's comprehensive community mobilization network. - 4,617 district assembly members and school teachers reached through special seminars. - Nearly 10 million men and women reached through 308 local events and theater performances.